mayconfmelo/min-writing/template/main.typ

 As to abbreviations, if the same abbreviation is used again it will be automatically retrieved: #abbrev[abnt]

+#rect[
+  The _min-writing_ automatically generates a glossary at tue end of tje document, but this one below is a copy manually inserted here:

+  #insert-glossary()
+]

 #pagebreak()

+// Enables syntax-related features:
+#import syntax: horizontalrule, hr, blockquote

 = Horizontal Rule Command